transdigiware/blockchain/vscode-extension.md

 ## Step three: Package a smart contract
 {: #packaging-a-smart-contract}

+If you have previously packaged a smart contract to use with a v1.4.x peer, note that you will have to repackage the smart contract if you want to use the 2.x format.
+This repackaging will create a `.tgz` file instead of the `.cds` file used by v1.4.x versions of Fabric.
+To repackage the smart contract, open the original project where the smart contract was created and click **Package Open Project** using the v2.x version of Fabric.
+Alternatively, you can use the [peer cli commands](https://hyperledger-fabric.readthedocs.io/en/release-2.0/commands/peerchaincode.html#peer-chaincode-package){: external} to repackage the smart contract using the correct file format.
+Note that if the smart contract was written in Golang (go), you will have to vendor the shim. for more information, see [Vendoring smart contracts](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-write-package-vendor).
+{: important}

-You need to package a smart contract in `.cds` format before you can install it on your {{site.data.keyword.blockchainfull_notm}} Platform network or the preconfigured Hyperledger Fabric network.
+You need to package a smart contract in either `.cds` or `.tgz` format (the former is used by v1.4.x versions of Fabric while the latter is used by v2.x versions) before you can install it on your {{site.data.keyword.blockchainfull_notm}} Platform network or the preconfigured Hyperledger Fabric network.
 Complete the following steps to package your smart contract:

 1. Open your smart contract project in VS Code by clicking **File** and then click **Open ...**.
 You can also click **Open Workspace** if you saved your project as a workspace.
 Ensure that you have the smart contract project open in the file viewer.
 2. Click the **{{site.data.keyword.blockchainfull_notm}}** icon to open the **{{site.data.keyword.blockchainfull_notm}}** tab.